 Alas, that did mean Tim had to repaint the accent wall to match the others.
 Oops.
 Sorry about that one.

 When we rearranged the furniture I was so afraid I would get up in the middle of the night and run into a wall!
 23 years of the same ol’ same ol’ makes for some pretty engrained habits!

 From there we were off to the races, with a few distractions along the way.

 What do you think?
 Isn’t it amazing?
 Who knew this room could be so inviting and serene?

-Here are more of the details: We moved the bed from under the long standard window to underneath the high wide windows.
+Here are more of the details on our gray and coral bedroom makeover: We moved the bed from under the long standard window to underneath the high wide windows.

 The only piece of furniture that we took out of the room was a hope chest that was at the end of the bed, and it freed up the space immediately.

 Tim built me the headboard out of louvered closet doors and I worked my magic with distressing.

 Our dark bedroom furniture was chalk painted and distressed.
 The difference is amazing!